dev4press/gd-members-directory-for-bbpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'GD Members Directory' panel.

 == Changelog ==
+= Version: 2.4 / february 14 2023 =
+* New: updated plugin system requirements
+* New: various updates for the plugin interface
+* New: tested with WordPress 6.1
+* New: tested with PHP 8.0, 8.1 and 8.2
+* Edit: d4pLib 3.9.3
+* Fix: dashboard shows wrong Directory URL in some cases
+* Fix: function to determine Directory URL returns wrong value

 = Version: 2.3 / may 17 2022 =
 * New: tested with WordPress 6.0
 * Edit: few minor updates for the plugin interface